rebelsky/csc207c/_labs/git.md

   } // main(String[])
 ```

+c.
+Run your program to make sure that it works as you'd expect.

 d.
-Run your program to make sure that it works as you'd expect.

-e.
 Save your program.

-### Exercise 8: Commit and push your code
+### Exercise 7: Commit and push your code

 a.
-You've updated the repository and so should commit the code to the
+You've updated the repository and so should commit the code to the repository.
-repository.
 You should also push it back to the main repository.
 So do so now.
-(That is, use the sequence of status, add, commit,
-and push to get the Java files into the GitHub repository.)
-(Note that we usually don't push immediately immediately after each commit,
-but it's handy to do so now.
-Normally, we do a series of small commits
-and only push once we've reached a larger goal.)
+(That is, use the sequence of status, add, commit, and push to get the Java files into the GitHub repository.)
+(Note that we usually don't push immediately immediately after each commit, but it's handy to do so now.
+Normally, we do a series of small commits and only push once we've reached a larger goal.)

 b.
 Go to GitHub and see if the changes you have made are visible.
-You may
-need to navigate a few layers deep, since Eclipse makes a directory for
+You may need to navigate a few layers deep, since VSCode makes a directory for
 each portion of the package.

-### Exercise 09: Making Updates on GitHub
+### Exercise 8: Making Updates on GitHub

-c.
-Although we normally update code in our local copy of the repository,
-it is also possible to update code directly on GitHub.
-Navigate to
-the Java code you just wrote and click the "Edit"
+a.
+Although we normally update code in our local copy of the repository, it is also possible to update code directly on GitHub.
+Navigate to the Java code you just wrote and click the "Edit" button.
-button.

-d.
+b.
 Change the output.
-Then scroll to the bottom of the page, enter a
-commit message, and click "Commit".
+Then scroll to the bottom of the page, enter a commit message, and click "Commit".

-### Exercise 10: Pulling updates from GitHub
+### Exercise 9: Pulling updates from GitHub

 a.
 Our primary repository is now updated.
 How about our local repository?
 Let's see.
 Switch back to the terminal window.
-Look at the file in
-the finder using `less`.
+Look at the file in the finder using `less`.

 b.
 It is unlikely that the Java code changed.
 Why?
-Because you haven't
-told Git to pull the updated version.
+Because you haven't told Git to pull the updated version.
 Do so now.

 c.
-Once you've issued the `git pull` command, verify that the
-file has indeed been updated in your local copy of the repository.
+Once you've issued the `git pull` command, verify that the file has indeed been updated in your local copy of the repository.

 d.
-Finally, use `git log` to see a list of changes that
-have been made.
+Finally, use `git log` to see a list of changes that have been made.

-### Exercise 11: Viewing changes in Eclipse
+### Exercise 10: Viewing changes in VSCode

 a.
-Switch back to Eclipse.
+Switch back to VSCode.

 b.
 Open the Java code you created and edited.
 Has it changed?

 c.
-Your are likely to see a message from Eclipse that your code is now
-out of synch, along with instructions for synching.
+Your are likely to see a message from VSCode that your code is now out of synch, along with instructions for synching.
 Follow them.

-### Exercise 12: Making changes in Eclipse
+### Exercise 11: Making changes in VSCode

 a.
-In Eclipse, change the output of your program slightly (i.e., change
-one of the strings).
+In VSCode, change the output of your program slightly (i.e., change one of the strings).

 b.
 Save the file.

 c.
-In the terminal, type `git status` to determine whether or
-not Git saw the change.
+In the terminal, type `git status` to determine whether or not Git saw the change.
 (It should note that your file has been changed.)

 d.
 Type `git diff` to see what the change was.
-You should see your
-new code prefixed by plus signs, old code by minus signs, and a bit
+You should see your new code prefixed by plus signs, old code by minus signs, and a bit of context.
-of context.

 e.
 Commit your change, but don't push it.

-### Exercise 13: Conficting Changes
+### Exercise 12: Conficting Changes

 You have a local change that has not been pushed.
-Let's see what
-happens if someone else also makes a change.
+Let's see what happens if someone else also makes a change.

 a.
 On GitHub, update the Java file by adding another print statement.